10 of the best climbing frames for outdoors and indoors

 Age: 18 months+ | Size: L208cm x W208cm x H201cm | Maximum user weight: 100kg | Main material: Steel | Warranty: Frame, 5 years (rust); all other parts, 1 year | Assembly time: 2 hours (2 adults)

-If you are looking for a climbing frame that offers your kid a shaded area with protection from the sun, this could be just the ticket.
-It has a covered den at the top that you reach by climbing the frame or using a cargo net and which features a playmat floor, a round porthole and 3 entry/exit points with roll-up doors.
-At the base of the climbing frame there's a hexagonal ball pit/sandpit area.
+If you're looking for a climbing frame that offers protection from the sun, this could be just the ticket.
+This model features covered den at the top that you reach by climbing the frame or using a cargo net.
+At the base, there's also a hexagonal ball pit/sandpit area for extra fun.

 It's designed for toddler age and up, and the clever design allows the climbing frame to grow with your child, so the platform can be built at a low height (56cm) to begin with and then raised all the way up to 119cm in later years.
 The maximum child weight is very generous but we reckon that, for older kids – 8 years and up, say – it might be a little small.